melimore86/ennis_packet/README.md

 Hello Mike and Brad,

-Attached in this zip file are the publications that Bill Pine woulld like Brad to reivew (publications_to_review folder), workflow documentation that the LCR project specifically uses (workflow_documentation folder), links to review Github/Git (links.txt), an example NFWF quaterly report (spring2020_report.docx and July 2019quarterly Suwannee Sound NFWF draft.docx), a data synthesis report specifically for the LCR project (Report.docx).
+In this repository are the publications that Bill Pine woulld like Brad to reivew (publications_to_review folder), workflow documentation that the LCR project specifically uses (workflow_documentation folder), links to review Github/Git (links.txt), an example NFWF quaterly report (spring2020_report.docx and July 2019quarterly Suwannee Sound NFWF draft.docx), a data synthesis report specifically for the LCR project (Report.docx).

 For the publications to review most are related to the LCR project in some way.
 The Yenni et al., 2018 is a framework for the "living data" paper in my thesis (Mel M).